srinivas-kini/Handwriting-Recognition/README.md

 # Latin-Devanagari-Character-Recognition
-This was the project for the final year of my B.E, done in a group of 3; and our first attempt at Python and ML.
+Recognition of hand-written and digitally drawn Latin and Devanagari characters using Recurrent Neural Networks.